What is Paratriathlon? Understanding Triathlon at the 2024 Paralympic Games.

 • After observation, they will confirm your sport class.

-To compete internationally, there is a similar process with a World Triathlon panel.
-World Triathlon offers a few classification opportunities per year, including at Continental Championships; 2021 opportunities can be found here.
+To compete internationally, there is a similar process with a World Triathlon panel, with World Triathlon offering a few classification opportunities each year.

 Do all paratriathlon categories race at the same time, or in separate waves?

-What should we expect to see at the Paralympic Games in Tokyo?
+What should we expect to see at the Paralympic Games in Paris?

 RELATED: Recalled: Paratriathlon Joins the Paralympics